NEW THIS YEAR: K9 BUDDY FAMILY PICNICS!

 Stay tuned - more information will be posted to this page when it's available!

 At GDB, we believe that a dog can make a remarkable difference in any child's life by fostering a sense of caring, companionship, and a sense of responsibility through the human/animal bond.
-Our K9 Buddy Program matches specially selected dogs to become wonderful pets and companions to children and young adults who are blind or visually impaired and their families.
+Our K9 Buddy Program matches specially selected dogs to become wonderful pets and buddies to children and young adults who are blind or visually impaired and their families.
+A dog can contribute to heightening of sensory development, motivating a child to learn and enhancing self esteem.
 The K9 Buddy program connects the child/family with our community of puppy raisers and other supporters, including agencies and organizations for the blind.
 K9 Buddies are offered free-of-charge.

 - K9 Buddies are only placed in the Western states in areas where GDB has puppies being raised and the staff to support these programs.
 You must reside in one of the following states to be eligible to apply for a K9 Buddy: AZ, CA, CO, ID, NV, OR, UT, WA, or TX.